richelbilderbeek/bevy_tdd_book/move_camera.md

 The idea is to give a camera a velocity, making the camera move on screen.

-This chapter introduces:
+This chapter introduces nothing new.

-- TODO

 ## First test: our `App` needs a camera velocity